docker-archive/leeroy/README.md

 1. Install the Jenkins [git plugin][jgp] and [notification plugin][jnp].

-2. Create a Jenkins job.
+2. Create a Freestyle Jenkins job.
 Under "Job Notifications", set a Notification Endpoint with protocol HTTP and the URL pointing to `/notification/jenkins` on your Leeroy server.
 If your Leeroy server is `leeroy.example.com`, set this to `http://leeroy.example.com/notification/jenkins`.